google/dart-neats/typed_sql/doc/02_inserting_rows.md

 check(authorId).isA<int>();
 ```

-In the example above the we create a record with one value `author.authorId`.
+In the example above the we create a record with one value `author.authorId`,
-Which means that the result from `.executeAndFetch()` will be the `authorId`
+which means that the result from `.executeAndFetch()` will be the `authorId`
 of the newly inserted row.
 This is useful if we want to insert books referencing
 the newly inserted author.

 It's worth noting that it is possible to write complex expressions and return
 multiple values in the `.returning` clause.
 See documentation on how to write queries for more information on projections.

 ## Insert from subquery
 If we want to insert a row in the `books` table, but we don't know the